-strand-laid grommet, hand-tucked: an endless wire rope sling made from one continuous length of strand formed to make a six-strand rope with a strand core.
-The strand ends are hand-tucked into the body.
+grommet (wire rope): a wire rope sling made endless from one continuous strand (strand-laid) formed to make a six-strand rope with a strand core, or one continuous rope (cable-laid) formed to make a body of six ropes around a rope core.
+The strand or rope ends (as applicable) are hand-tucked into the body.

-hand-tucked splice (wire rope and synthetic rope): a loop or eye formed in the end of a rope by tucking the ends of the strands back into the main body of the rope in a prescribed manner. hitch (hitched): a method of rigging (attaching) a sling temporarily to a load or object for the purpose of load handling.
+hand-tucked splice (wire rope and synthetic rope): a loop of eye formed in the end of a rope by tucking the ends of the strands back into the main body of the rope in a prescribed manner.